 - In Portuguese, the monastery is Mosteiro de Santa Maria de Alcobaça.

-- We visited Portugal in 2012.
-(These images were rediscovered when I moved my photos to Lightroom.)
-Back then it was free to enter many of the rooms.
+- Back when we visited it was free to enter many of the rooms.
 However, if I am reading the official tickets page correctly, all entry has a fee now.